Distributors and the comprehensive factorization system for internal groupoids: Relations relative to a factorization system

-The (epi, mono) factorization establishes the connection between the composition of relations and the composition of spans.
-Indeed, given two relations $S$ and $T$ as above, their composition as relations is precisely the reflection of their composition as spans:
+The (epi/mono) factorization system establishes also a connection between the composition of relations and the composition of spans: given two relations, their usual composition is precisely the reflection of their composition as spans.
+Globally, this means that there is a lax biadjunction between the 2-category of relations and the bicategory of spans